lokielse/laravel-admin-generator/README.md

 An Admin Panel Generator for Laravel 5

 You can create one admin panel in few seconds with this package!!!

 You can create many admin panel in few seconds with this package!!!

-just type `php artisan admin:new my-admin`
+Just type `php artisan admin:new my-admin`

 ## Features